 However, there may be occasions when it is better to stick to more conventionally made crowns and other porcelain restorations.
 Sometimes having these crowns handcrafted in a dental laboratory will produce better results, as a technician will be able to use a far greater choice of porcelains to create a natural-looking tooth.
 This can be particularly advantageous when planning complex smile makeovers or full mouth restorations that require a combination of several different techniques and procedures.

 If you do need a new crown, your dentist can discuss all possible options with you and if they offer same-day crowns then this may well be a good solution.
 It’s only by assessing your personal needs, that your dentist can suggest the best choice of treatment for you.

-Do you have any questions about Dental Teeth Crowns in Brooklyn NY such as the Porcelain Crown or other types of crowns made from ceramic or zirconia?
-Would you like more information about a crown procedure or to schedule an appointment with the best cosmetic dentist Khabensky DDS of Family Cosmetic & Implants Dentistry of Brooklyn?
-Please contact our dental clinic for a consultation with the dentists Alex and Igor Khabensky DDS.
+Do you have any questions about Teeth Crowns in Brooklyn NY such as the Porcelain Crown or other types of crowns made from ceramic or zirconia?
+Would you like more information about a crown procedure or schedule an appointment with the best-rated cosmetic dentist Khabensky, DDS, of Family Cosmetic & Implants Dentistry?
+Please contact our dental center for a consultation.

 2148 Ocean Ave #401

 Brooklyn, NY 11229

 ☎ (718) 339-8852